-A-Excellent C-Average D-Below Average F-FailingNo grade points (Unsatisfactory achievement in the course; railure to meet minimum course requirements for credit allowance; course, if required, must be repeated with higher grade.)
-CR-CreditThis grade is neutral indicating credit has been earned and is not applied to degree.
-P/FThese grades are used in specific courses at the discretion of the instructor with prior approval of the vice president for academic affairs.
-The Pass grade ndicates hours earned but does not contribute to the GPA.
+F-Failing......No grade points (Unsatisfactory achievement in the course; failure to meet minimum course requirements for credit allowance; course, if required, must be repeated with higher grade.)

+CR-Credit......
+This grade is neutral indicating credit has been earned and is not applied to degree.

+P/F......
+These grades are used in specific courses at the discretion of the instructor with prior approval of the vice president for academic affairs.
+The Pass grade indicates hours earned but does not contribute to the GPA.
 The Fail grade is an "F" that is counted in hours attempted and is calculated into the GPA.

-NP A "NP" is used for specified courses and indicates that a student did not meet minimum requirements in a course.
-NP is GPA neutral and does not count in nours attempted or earned.
-SThis grade is neutral indicating minimal course requirements have been met and credit has been earned. -IncompleteAny incomplete grade (not removed within one calendar year) becomes a permanent incomplete.
-W-Withdrawn Disregarded in computing grade average.
+NP ......
+A "NP" is used for specified courses and indicates that a student did not meet minimum requirements in a course.
+NP is GPA neutral and does not count in hours attempted or earned.

+S.....
+This grade is neutral indicating minimal course requirements have been met and credit has been earned.

+I-Incomplete ......
+Any incomplete grade (not removed within one calendar year) becomes a permanent incomplete.

+W-Withdrawn ......
+Disregarded in computing grade average.
 No grade assigned.

-N
+N......"N" is used to show the instructor assigned no grade by the submission deadline.
+The "N" grade must be replaced by the appropriate letter grade prior to the end of the subsequent semester.

 The grade requirement for graduation is calculated as: the student must have earned not less than twice as many grade points as semester hours credit value of all courses taken and counted for graduation.

-- 6.3.8 Course Auditors.
+6.3.8 Course Auditors.
 A student who wishes to audit a class must secure permission from the instructor and apply to the registry office for enrollment.
 Students who audit a course pay the regular enrollment fee.
-Full-time faculty members may audit courses without charge. - 6.3.9 Interruption of Classes.
+Full-time faculty members may audit courses without charge.

+6.3.9 Interruption of Classes.
 Classes are to be held the required period since letting out class early, or holding classes late, will interfere with other classes in session.
 Adhering to a strict time schedule will aid students in attendance at all classes.
-Students are not to be called from classes except in emergencies. - 6.3.10 Veterans.
-Veteran students who are receiving veterans' benefits are referred to VA Coordinator, for specific regulations concerning their matriculation requirements. - 6.3.11 Field Trip Regulations.
+Students are not to be called from classes except in emergencies.

+6.3.10 Veterans.
+Veteran students who are receiving veterans' benefits are referred to VA Coordinator, for specific regulations concerning their matriculation requirements.

+6.3.11 Field Trip Regulations.
 Field trips refer to all extra-class activities such as organizational travel, athletic trips, and music appearances.